Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-A long crack recently that dramatically emerged in the Kenyan countryside has given scientists yet more evidence that the African continent is slowly breaking apart.
+A long crack that recently emerged in the Kenyan countryside has given scientists yet more evidence that the African continent is slowly breaking apart.

-Suddenly the ground opened in zigzag.
+Suddenly, the ground opened in a zigzag.
 Eliud Njoroge Mbuga noticed how the crack emerged along the cement floor in his home.
 He managed to pick up some personal belongings and head out before the house collapsed.

-The crack spread to several kilometers in length, about 15 meters deep and up to 20 meters wide at some places.
+The crack spread to several kilometers in length, about 15 meters deep, and up to 20 meters wide in some places.

-The triggering factor was heavy rain, but scientist now firmly believes that Africa is splitting into two parts.
+The triggering factor was heavy rain, but scientists now firmly believe that Africa is splitting into two parts.

 The process is going to be extremely slow, so there is little reason for locals to worry about it.

-Cracks occur from the so-called Rift Valley, a foul that extends from northern Ethiopia south to Zimbabwe.
+Cracks occur from the so-called Rift Valley, a fault that extends from northern Ethiopia south to Zimbabwe.
 But with several other cracks occurring along northeastern Africa.

-Besides earthquakes, the African continent splitting into two parts will also take on other characteristics.
-Along the Rift Valley, there are several volcanoes, of which several belong to Africa’s highest peaks.
+Besides earthquakes, the African continent’s splitting into two parts will also take on other characteristics.
+Along the Rift Valley, there are several volcanoes, some of which several belong to Africa’s highest peaks.

 The earthquakes resulting from the split are usually modest since the tectonic plates that are being formed are moving apart from each other, the most powerful earthquakes occur where the plates “collide” with each other.